slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 ## On opponents

 <!--
+> *"Don’t hate the player, hate the game." -- Thomas Jefferson*
+> *"I knew he would hit the brakes, because he is married and has two children.
+I don’t."  -- Fernando Alonso?
 > *"Só os mais corajosos conseguem fazer a paz."  -- Trump*

+-- x\@lichthauch] * The man who says he has no enemies has nothing anyone wants -- x\@robertgreene] * Understand: people will constantly attack you in life.
+One of their main weapons will be to instill in you doubts about yourself."

-- Be willing to side with the minority.
++ Be willing to side with the minority.
-- Find cassandras to stop catastrophes.
++ Find cassandras to stop catastrophes.
 The «Cassandras» are experts in their field.
 These people are data driven.
-- i fear not the man who’s read ten thousand books, but the man who’s read the book ten thousand times.
++ i fear not the man who’s read ten thousand books, but the man who’s read the book ten thousand times.
-- Nietszche says to measure one’s strength by the number of parasites one can support.
++ Nietszche says to measure one’s strength by the number of parasites one can support.
-- surpass a gatekeeper: i’m x, i know your situation and how is the way i can make it the most confortable (safe) for you.
++ surpass a gatekeeper: i’m x, i know your situation and how is the way i can make it the most confortable (safe) for you.
-- The wicked don’t listen.
++ The wicked don’t listen.
 When you shame a good man for a small infraction, he feels guilty.
 He tries to do better.
 When you shame a genuinely bad man, he doesn’t care.
 He views you with contempt because you do.
 Shaming the incorrigible is futile.
 Pointless.
-- understand the difference of an adversary and an enemy to not accumulate enemys.
++ understand the difference of an adversary and an enemy to not accumulate enemys.
-- When narratives begin to shift and the once good guys are labelled as bad it’s not surprising they fight back.
++ When narratives begin to shift and the once good guys are labelled as bad it’s not surprising they fight back.
 They’ll point to criticisms as exaggerations.
 Their faults as misunderstandings.
-- your competition isn’t other people.
++ your competition isn’t other people.
 Your competition is your proscrastination.
 Your ego.
 The unhealthy food you’re consuming, the knowledge you neglect.
 The negative behaviour you’re nurturing & your lack of creativity.
 Compete against that.
 -->

 > *"Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous."